laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 * Given the stability of the measurements, it might be a realistic option for users to remove the filter in the presentation layer completely by setting *numOfPhasesForAveragingScreenData* to 2, making the monitor much more responsive to user actions.

 Given these advantages and that in practice it won't have a practical implications for users, we have chosen to use the robust implementation.
+It should be noted that this definition is also robust against missed strokes: a missed drive or recovery phase will lump two strokes together, but as the Average Angular Velocity <span style="text-decoration:overline">&omega;</span> will average out across these strokes, it will not be affected in practice.

 ### Linear Velocity

 In [[1]](#1) and [[2]](#2), it is described that power on a Concept 2 is determined through (formula 9.1):

-> P = k \* &omega;<sup>3</sup> = c \* u<sup>3</sup>
+> P = k \* <span style="text-decoration:overline">&omega;</span><sup>3</sup> = c \* <span style="text-decoration:overline">u</span><sup>3</sup>

-Where c is a constant and u is the linear velocity, making this formular the essential pivot between rotational and linear velocity and distance.
+Where c is a constant, <span style="text-decoration:overline">&omega;</span> the average angular velocity and <span style="text-decoration:overline">u</span> is the average linear velocity, making this formula the essential pivot between rotational and linear velocity and distance.

 However, in [[1]](#1) and [[2]](#2), it is suggested that power on a Concept 2 might be determined through (formula 9.4, [[1]](#1)):